How to Get Smooth Skin: Top Dermatologist Recommendations

 Knowing how to get smooth skin means understanding your skin’s needs.
 The most common skin types and concerns can include dry, mature, sensitive, oily, and acne-prone.

-But since everything from our diet and skincare to the environment we live in can be a factor in why skin may be behaving a certain way, it’s safe to say that no matter what your skin concerns are, keeping it clean, hydrated, and nourished and protected should be on everyone’s to-do list when wanting to know how to have smooth skin.
+Everything from our diet and skincare to the environment we live in can be a factor in why skin may be behaving a certain way.
+Because of this, it’s safe to say that no matter what your skin concerns are, keeping it clean, hydrated, nourished, and protected should be on everyone’s to-do list when wanting to know how to have smooth skin.

-These skin types also need GENTLE exfoliation methods and plenty of moisturizer to lock water content in.
+These skin types also need GENTLE exfoliation methods and plenty of moisturizers to lock water content in.

 How Can I Make My Face Clear and Smooth?